UMW Dance clubs deserve to be recognized by sports communities

 By STEPHANIE COOK

 There has been a debate over what category dance falls under for years.
-The general public as a form of art, or as a physical activity, but never as a sport has typically viewed dance.
+The general public has typically viewed dance as a form of art, or as a physical activity, but never as a sport.
 While many dance classes are held in gym studios (UMW even boasts its own Zumba dance fitness program), why is there hesitation to refer to dance as a sport?

 Dancers spend countless hours in studios rehearsing physically demanding routines before each performance.
 This is easily comparable to a typical sports team putting in hours of practice before each game.
 Both activities require a lot of practice before each game or performance.